barrettsmits/HomeLab/README.md

 # Barrett's Ansible + Proxmox Homelab Automation

 ## What is this?
 This repo contains the Ansible playbooks and configuration used to manage and automate my Proxmox based homelab.

-It makes use of the [proxmox](https://docs.ansible.com/ansible/latest/modules/proxmox_module.html) and [proxmox_kvm](https://docs.ansible.com/ansible/latest/modules/proxmox_kvm_module.html) modules.
+For Proxmox, it makes use of the [proxmox](https://docs.ansible.com/ansible/latest/modules/proxmox_module.html) [proxmox_nic] (https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_nic_module.html), and [proxmox_kvm](https://docs.ansible.com/ansible/latest/modules/proxmox_kvm_module.html) modules.

+For Vault, it makes use of the [ansible-vault](https://github.com/ansible-community/ansible-vault) module.

 ## Requirements
 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html)